 Having been alerted to the presence of the system, I was able to find the frequencies being used locally for the area coverage and the inter site links.
 I never had the inclination to investigate military communications and back then did not appreciate MOULD's connection with home defence.
-Only after the scheme closed down has this become apparent, in June 2009 I obtained a copy of a technical article published in the mid-80's that has filled in the gaps in my knowledge and is the basis for this revised topic page.
-Further information has been forthcoming in 2010 and 2011 allowing more specific details to be added.
+Only after the scheme closed down has this become apparent, in June 2009 I obtained a copy of a technical article published in the mid-eighties that has filled in the gaps in my knowledge and is the basis for this page.
+Further information was forthcoming in 2010 and 2011 allowing more specific details to be added.

-MOULD closed during the mid-2000's and the users have been transferred to AirWave the common system for UK Emergency Services communications used by the Police, Fire and Ambulance authorities.
+MOULD closed during the two thousands and the users have been transferred to AirWave the common system for UK Emergency Services' communications used by the Police, Fire and Ambulance authorities.
 The MOULD equipment was being recovered from hilltop sites during 2008.

 The Radio Network

-Phase One of the UK Army MOULD radio system was introduced 1976 - 77 in England, Scotland and Wales but not Northern Ireland as a communications system was already in place.
-It was designed to give area coverage in each of the home defence regions that align with the civilian Regional Government Headquarters (RGHQ) boundaries.
-In the mid-80's Phase Two provided additional schemes giving area coverage in each county.
+Phase 1 of the UK Army MOULD radio system was introduced in 1976 - 77 in England, Scotland and Wales, but not Northern Ireland, as a communications system was already in place there.
+It was designed to give area coverage in each home defence region, these align with the civilian Regional Government Headquarters boundaries.
+In the mid-eighties, Phase 2 provided additional schemes giving area coverage in each county.

-In order to give area coverage a number of hilltop sites with rebroadcasters working in the VHF low band were connected together with radio links operating in VHF high band or UHF.
-In this drawing of the Phase One network in Home Defence Region 7, there are two sub networks.
-In the Sub-Region 7.1 under control of the RGHQ at Chilmark there are nine hilltop stations and nine in Sub-Region 7.2 controlled by Bolt Head RGHQ.
+In order to give area coverage a number of hilltop sites with rebroadcasters working in the VHF low band, were connected together with radio links, operating in VHF high band or UHF.
+In this drawing of the network in Home Defence Region 7, there are two sub networks.
+In the Sub-Region 7.1 under control of the RGHQ at Chilmark, there are nine hilltop sites, and nine in Sub-Region 7.2 controlled by Bolt Head RGHQ.
 Three sites Middleton Court, Cranmore Tower and Newton Barrow are common to both networks and have rebroadcasters on both networks.
-The schemes were carefully designed so there were no more than five links in between any two sites.
-In Sub Net 7.2 for example the extremities at Four Lanes and Newton Barrow are only five links apart, so are Collaton Cross and Newton Barrow.
+The schemes were carefully designed so there are no more than five links in between any two sites.
+In Sub Net 7.2 for example, the extremities at Four Lanes or Collaton Cross, are only five links away from Newton Barrow.

-Countrywide, Phase One employed 120 hilltop sites.
-This increased to 150 when Phase Two was implemented.
+Countrywide, Phase 1 employed 120 hilltop sites.
+This increased to 150 when Phase 2 was implemented.

-Most of the English and Welsh hilltop sites chosen for MOULD were owned by the Home Office and used by the emergency services and UKWMO.
+Most of the English and Welsh hilltop sites chosen for MOULD were those in use by the emergency services and UKWMO / GCN.
 Some MOD, Civil Aviation and Broadcasting sites were used too.
-All the hilltop radio equipment was maintained by the No2 Signals Brigade.
+All the hilltop radio equipment was maintained by the No.2 Signals Brigade.

-In Phase 1, the MOULD mobile and fixed sets were 18 Channel crystal controlled Pye M252 Pegasus transceivers outputting 5 to 15 Watts in the 79MHz band and receiving on 74MHz.
-In Phase 2, Pye FM914 25 Watt synthesized 250 channel transceivers were used.
+In Phase 1, the MOULD mobile and fixed sets were 18 Channel crystal controlled Pye M252 Pegasus transceivers, outputting 5 to 15 Watts in the 79MHz band and receiving in the 74MHz band.
+In Phase 2, Pye FM914, 25 Watt synthesized 250 channel transceivers were used.

 The hilltop radio equipment was all mains operated.
-The Area channel equipment was a Pye 400 Series 60 Watt transmitter with a separate receiver operating in the VHF low band 74-80MHz.
-VHF links operated with a Pye T404 25 Watt transmitter and separate R404 receiver.
-UHF links used a Pye T414, 5 Watt transmitter and separate R414 receiver.
+The rebroadcaster equipment was Pye 400 Series, 60 Watt transmitter with a separate receiver, operating in the VHF low band.
+VHF high band links, using a Pye T404, 25 Watt transmitter and separate R404 receiver.
+UHF links using a Pye T414, 5 Watt transmitter and separate R414 receiver.

-The hilltop rebroadcasters use frequencies in bands shared with both fixed and mobile military services within the limits shown.
-I donít know the exact upper and lower limits of the bands used for the VHF and UHF links, but the approximate band edges are given below.
+The hilltop rebroadcasters and mobiles, use frequencies in military bands, shared with other fixed and mobile military services.
+I don't know the exact upper and lower limits of the bands used for the VHF and UHF links, but the approximate band edges are given below.

-For an example, in my notes during an exercise in October 1988, 74.050MHz 74.125MHz 74.200MHz 74.525MHz Base station transmit frequencies were all carrying the same traffic.
-I now find out in 2011 these were four of the five transmitters on the Region 9 Principal Net. which covers the area where I live.
+For example, in my notes recorded during an exercise in October 1988, 74.050MHz, 74.125MHz, 74.200MHz, 74.525MHz, hilltop transmit frequencies were all carrying the same traffic.
+I now find out in 2011 these were four of the five transmitters on the Region 9 Principal Net., which covers the area where I live.

 The design of the MOULD network is very different from the wide area schemes used by the emergency services.
 Emergency services have a number of hilltop locations all transmitting and receiving on the same frequency and linked back to a single control point.
-A full description is given in the 'Emergency Services Era 1' topic.
+A full description is given in the 'Emergency Services Radio / Pre 1987' in the website menu.
 In contrast each of the MOULD hilltop sites use different pairs of transmit (TX) and receive (RX) frequencies to give area coverage.
 The MOULD network did not have a central control point so adjacent sites were linked together in an open network.
 A limit of five serial links was imposed to ensure reliable communications.

-Referring to the diagram on the right of this text, each mobile would select the channel used at the nearest hilltop.
+Referring to the diagram above this text, each mobile would select the channel used at the nearest hilltop.
 For mobiles M1 and M2 this would be Channel 5.
 If M1 called M2, its signal would be received at the hilltop and be rebroadcast so M2 could hear it.
 As well as simply rebroadcasting the signal, it would be sent on the link to the next hilltop and broadcast on Channel 4, this site would relay the signal on the link to the next site.
 Here it would be broadcast on Channel 2, so mobile M4 could hear the signal.
 This site is linked to two others, where it would be broadcast on Channels 1 and 3.
-Mobile M3 would also hear the signal.
-If M3 called M2 too, it would transmit on Channel 1, its message would be similarly broadcast by all sites on the network, so all four mobiles including M2 would hear the message.
+Mobile M3 would also hear the signal on Channel 1.
+If mobile M3 called mobile M2, it would transmit on Channel 1, its message would be similarly broadcast by all sites on the network, so all four mobiles including M2 would hear the message.

 The hilltop radio equipment was controlled by a 'Control Switching and Signalling Unit' (CSSU).
 The CSSU routed the signal from the receivers to the appropriate transmitter.
 The logic diagram shows that any signal received on the low band area channel was rebroadcast by the area channel transmitter and all the link transmitters.
 A signal received on a particular link would be broadcast by the area channel transmitter and sent out on all the other links except the originating link.

-Where two or more networks shared the same hilltop, the CSSU could link together to enable the networks to be joined together for fault finding or operational reasons.
+Where two or more networks shared the same hilltop, the CSSU may be configured to link together two networks, usually a 'Principle' Regional net. and a county net., for operational reasons.

-The Emergency Services radio schemes had all their basestation and link transmitters and receivers duplicated.
-This was not the norm for MOULD except at the more remote hilltop sites where link radios and rebroadcasters were duplicated as access could be difficult in adverse weather conditions.
-To guard against the loss of a hilltop site, due to wartime action or a fault, mobile units known as 'Insertion Vehicles' were available that could be driven to the site to replace it while repairs were undertaken.
+Whereas the emergency services radio schemes had all their transmitters and receivers duplicated, this was not the norm for MOULD, except at the more remote hilltop sites where access could be difficult in adverse weather conditions.
+To guard against the loss of a hilltop site, due to wartime action or a fault, mobile units known as 'Insertion Vehicles' were kept on standby, so they could be driven to the site to replace it, while repairs were undertaken.